steph72/fcio-tutorial/docs/README.md

 Those of you slaving away in modern software development's agile laying batteries might be familiar with the term "Minimum Viable Product".
 MVPs were once intented as a development technique in which a new product is introduced to the market only with basic features and then expanded later.
 The sad reality is of course that most MVPs get barely done and then are never touched again, because just and a little more than the bare minimum would have made a big difference towards customer acceptance.

 But I digress.
-Let's put FCIO's windowing functions (and some more new stuff) to use by designing our own MVP of a soon-to-be adventure game:
+Let's put *fcio*'s windowing functions (and some more new stuff) to use by designing our own MVP of a soon-to-be adventure game:

 ```c
 #include <fcio.h>